 The Resource Management Act 1991 is a key piece of legislation governing the management of land, water and air resources.
-Activities or development undertaken within the park must comply with the regional plans and the Porirua City District Plan.
+Any Activity or development undertaken within the park is subject to the provisions of the regional plans and the Porirua City District Plan.
 Other important regulatory frameworks relate to rural fire control, network utility providers, designations, roading and transportation.